NZWANG/Neural-MCRL/README.md

 <h2 style="border-bottom: 1px solid lightgray; margin-bottom: 5px;">Data availability</h2>
 You can download the relevant THINGS-EEG data set and THINGS-MEG data set at osf.io.
 The raw and preprocessed EEG dataset, the training and test images are available on [osf](https://osf.io/3jk45/).
+You need to create a data folder according to data_config.json.
+The data path for this project is:

 <!-- ## EEG preprocessing -->
 <h2 style="border-bottom: 1px solid lightgray; margin-bottom: 5px;">EEG preprocessing</h2>